rich-pinto/python-log-viewer/README.md

 ## Installation and Setup

 * Before installation ensure you have python 2.7 interpretor setup.
 Flask module must be present or use pip to install it.
-Ensure that modules like subprocess, os, sys, time are present as well(you should have these once the interpretor is installed.
+Ensure that modules like subprocess, os, sys, time are present as well(you should have these once the interpretor is installed).

 * Make sure no servcice/process is running on TCP 5020
 ```